cujojs/wire/docs/connections.md

 # Connections

-Any software system or application consists of components, and those components collaborate to do the really useful stuff.
-Once you've [[created some things|create-things]], you will usually want to connect them together in various ways so that they can collaborate.
+Any software system or application consists of components that must collaborate to do the really useful stuff.
+Once you've [created some components](#components.md), you'll want to connect them together in various ways so that they can collaborate.

 Similarly to [[factories]] used to [[create things]], wire uses plugin [[facets]] to apply new behavior to components after they have been created.
 There are several facets that are used to make connections between components.
 For example, you can connect a Javascript controller to DOM events on an HTML view.